lalith-balasubramaniam/Net_Revenue_Management/README.md

 # Net Revenue Management Analysis

-This repository contains an in-depth analysis for **HealthMax**, a leading brand in the shampoo industry.
+This repository contains an in-depth analysis for **HealthMax** brand in the shampoo industry.
 The objective of this analysis is to explore market trends, identify growth opportunities, and make data-driven recommendations to optimize HealthMax's revenue and profitability.

 ## Contents